 Preparation and Use

-This application is used to seek approval for a reduction of permanent capital under 12 CFR 5.46 (national banks) or a capital distribution under 12 CFR 5.55 (federal savings associations) (collectively, a bank or applicant). should also be used to seek approval for a by a national bank under 12 CFR 5.66
+This application is used to seek approval for a reduction of permanent capital under 12 CFR 5.46 (national banks) or a capital distribution under 12 CFR 5.55 (federal savings associations) (collectively, a bank or applicant).
+This application should also be used to seek approval for a dividend by a national bank payable in property other than cash under 12 CFR 5.66.

 A national bank shall submit an application to the appropriate OCC licensing office and obtain prior approval for any reduction of permanent capital under 12 CFR 5.46 or transaction under 12 CFR 5.66.
-This application is also used to effect a transaction under 12 CFR 5.66 for dividends payable in property other than cash.

 A federal savings association must file an application with the appropriate OCC licensing office and obtain prior approval under 12 CFR 5.55 for a capital distribution; except that